Zeta and Fredholm determinants of self-adjoint operators: Operators with meromorphic -function

 \subsubsection{Standing assumptions}

 During this subsection, unless otherwise said, $L$ denotes a discrete bounded below (\Eqref{eq-BoundedBelow}) self-adjoint operator in the Hilbert space $\calH$ whose resolvent lies in the $p^{th}$-Schatten class.
-Furthermore, we assume \Eqref{eq.heat.zero} to hold; recall that \Eqref{eq.heat.inf} is automatic.
+Furthermore, we assume \Eqref{eq.heat.zero} to hold and from now on we write $A_{\alpha k}^H (L)$ to indicate the dependence of the operator $L$ on the heat coefficients; recall that \Eqref{eq.heat.inf} is automatic.
 By \Eqref{eq.zeta.3}, $0$ is a pole of $\zeta(s;L)$ of order $k_0 := k(0)$.
 In this section, we would like to ensure that $\zeta(s;L+z)$ is regular at $s=0$ for all $\Re z>0$ and therefore in this section we assume in addition that $k_{-n}=0$ for all $n\in\Z_+$.
 In view of \Eqref{eq.zeta.1} and \eqref{eq.zeta.2} this is equivalent to $A_{-n,k}^H(L)=0$ for all $n\in\Z_+$ and all $k>0$.
 In terms of $\zeta(s;L)$ this means that $\zeta(s;L)$ is regular at $0$ and that in the positive integers there are at most poles of at most order $1$.